By Lisa Major

 It is critical that you provide your promotional staff with key talking points.
 Tell them exactly what you want them to say to ensure that it is consistent with your campaign and what your offering.
 Also, keep in mind that your brand ambassadors will have a very short period of time to interact with consumers since they will be on the move.
 Because of this, you will want your talking points to be short and sweet.

 Before your street team hits the ground running, you’ll need to establish goals for your campaign.
-This could be the number of samples distributed, the number of app downloads, visits to a URL tied to the campaign, or impressions made.
-Make sure your team understands your expectations and goals and provide them with reporting tools to keep track.
+This could be the number of samples distributed, the number of app downloads, visits to a URL tied to the campaign, hashtag numbers, or impressions made.
+Make sure your team understands your expectations and goals and provide them with reporting tools to keep track of metrics.

-Street team promotions are not a one-size-fits-all by any means.
-If you take anything away from this article, please note that when executing this type of event, you can’t be too rigid.
+There is no one-size-fits-all approach in experiential marketing, and the same rings true for street team promotions.
+If you take anything away from this article, it’s that you can’t be too rigid when it comes to street team marketing.
 You have to allow for some wiggle room and will need to prepare to make last-minute, day of decisions.
 Anything can happen, from weather to street closures to being asked to leave.
 Just be flexible and always have a backup plan.